hi-matthew/personal-site/src/prose/becoming-technical.md

 ---
-path: '/prose/becoming-technical'
+title: "Becoming technical"
-title: 'Becoming technical'
+description: "Everyone wants to learn how to code.
+And, frankly, if you have any interest at all, you should.
+If you're an aspiring developer looking for insight--eureka!"
-date: 'December 11, 2018'
+date: "December 11, 2018"
-author: 'Matthew October'
+author: "Matthew October"
 ---

 > “I wish I knew how to code.”